Internal Family Systems Therapy: UK Options For This Mental Health Counselling Method

 Trauma-informed care is an approach that looks at an individual’s unique experiences in life instead of only viewing mental health from a pathological perspective.
 Prior to the advent of this approach, many providers were trained to see clients only as a set of symptoms or “bad behaviors” that should be changed.
 With trauma-informed care, although it may also involve changing unhelpful behaviors and thoughts, the emphasis is on treating the client with respect, not blaming them for their symptoms, and assuming their challenges come from what they’ve been through, not just who they are.

-Internal family systems therapy (IFS therapy) or counselling: How it was developed and how it works
+Internal family systems therapy (IFS therapy): How it was developed and how it works

 Internal family systems therapy was developed in the 1980s by Dr. Richard Schwartz, PhD.
 He aimed to use the ideas of systems thinking and the multiplicity of the mind theory to create a system that could treat people with complex developmental trauma and dissociative disorders.
-The idea of the treatment is based on parts theory, which posits that all people have several inner parts to their personality that can become fractured, and that some parts may be stronger in certain moments than others.
+The idea of the treatment is based on parts theory, which posits that all people have several inner parts to their personality, or an "internal family", that can become fractured, and that some parts may be stronger in certain moments than others.

-Developmental trauma, which is often associated with severe dissociative disorders and trauma-related conditions, is thought to cause this type of splitting of the personality.
+Developmental trauma, which is often associated with severe dissociative disorders and trauma-related conditions, is thought to cause this type of splitting of the personality into the family-type parts.
 Mental health care approaches related to parts theory are not the same as dissociative identity disorder (DID), a mental health condition where each part has its own identity, name, age, and personality.
 Instead, parts theory posits that all people have parts of their personality and subpersonalities and that these may be more pronounced in some individuals—especially those with past trauma.

 Which mental illnesses can IFS therapy help treat?